 (4) If an unsterilised dog is registered for a period of 3 years and is sterilised in the third year of that period, the owner is entitled to a refund for that registration period of an amount equal to the difference between one-third of the registration fee paid for those 3 years and one-third of the 3 year registration fee that would have been payable for a sterilised dog.

+(5) If an unsterilised dog is registered for its lifetime and is sterilised —

+(a) in the 1st year after it is registered, the owner is entitled to a refund of an amount equal to the difference between the registration fee paid and the lifetime registration fee that would have been payable for a sterilised dog; or

+(b) in the 2nd year after it is registered, the owner is entitled to a refund of an amount equal to the difference between two-thirds of the registration fee paid and two-thirds of the lifetime registration fee that would have been payable for a sterilised dog; or

-(5) If an unsterilised dog is registered for its lifetime and is sterilised in the 3 year period immediately after that registration, the owner is entitled to a refund of an amount equal to the fee that would have been payable for registering the dog for a period of 3 years if it were sterilised.
+(c) in the 3rd year after it is registered, the owner is entitled to a refund of an amount equal to the difference between one-third of the registration fee paid and one-third of the lifetime registration fee that would have been payable for a sterilised dog.

+[Regulation 19 amended in Gazette 24 Jan 2017 p.
+746.]

 20. Application for registration, evidence for concessional rates

 (1) An application under section 16(1) is to be in the form of Form 4.